discoposse/templatizer/README.md

-# Rails Modern App Template

-This templatizer creates modern Rails 8 applications in a separate directory, allowing you to keep the templatizer itself version controlled while creating independent Rails applications.
+# 🚀 Templatizer

+A powerful, open-source template generator for creating modern web applications with pre-configured setups.
+Templatizer allows you to quickly scaffold applications with best practices, authentication, modern UI frameworks, and more.

+## ✨ Features

+- 🎯 **Multiple Templates**: Rails, React, Vue.js, and more
+- 🔧 **Smart Conflict Detection**: Handles existing directories and databases
+- 🧪 **Comprehensive Testing**: Built-in testing framework for templates
+- 📚 **Rich Documentation**: Detailed guides and troubleshooting
+- 🤝 **Community Driven**: Open source with contribution guidelines
+- ⚡ **Fast Setup**: Get from zero to running app in minutes

-## How It Works
+## 🎯 How It Works

-The templatizer creates new Rails applications in the parent directory (`../`) so that:
+Templatizer creates new applications in the parent directory (`../`) so that:
 - The templatizer itself can be version controlled independently
-- Each new Rails app gets its own separate directory and git repository
+- Each new app gets its own separate directory and git repository
-- You can easily organize multiple projects while keeping the templatizer as a standalone tool
+- You can easily organize multiple projects while keeping templatizer as a standalone tool

 This template creates a modern Rails 8 application with: